The Best Baked Salmon

 In Asian cooking, they are two of the most important ingredients that impart amazing aromas and flavors to all kinds of food, especially when they are used to marinate protein such as chicken, meat, or seafood such as salmon.

-The end result was SO good.
-The salmon was extremely flavorful and delightful.
-I finished the whole salmon and the rice in minutes, after I finished shooting the photos.
+The end result is SO good.
+The salmon is extremely flavorful and delightful.

 Other Recipes You Might Like

-Pre-heat the oven to 375 F. Line the salmon on a cookie sheet line with greased aluminum foil and bake for 15 minutes in the middle of the oven, or until the surface turn brown or slightly charred.
+- Pre-heat the oven to 375°F (190°C).
+Line the salmon on a cookie sheet line with greased aluminum foil and bake for 15 minutes in the middle of the oven, or until the surface turn brown or slightly charred.
 Serve warm with rice.